The Magnus Protocol 40 - Public Image

 And once the toy maker was real,

-what else could he do but make more toys?
+What else could he do but make more toys?

 The little boy, whose name was Hans, was brave when the toy maker came to him.

-He did not scream or cry or run when he saw the man he had vented to scare his classmates, though I could taste the pure, uncomplicated fear of a child rolling off him in waves.
+He did not scream or cry or run when he saw the man he had invented to scare his classmates, though I could taste the pure, uncomplicated fear of a child rolling off him in waves.

 He was the first of my chosen, the children who would tell my story.